junxit/us-congress-bills-113/metadata.md

 - 2014-05-22 — The previous question was ordered pursuant to the rule. (consideration: CR H4809)
 - 2014-05-22 — The title of the measure was amended.
 Agreed to without objection.
 - 2014-05-22 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2014-06-05 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 425.